 “Anytime someone came and gave a beautiful report about their work, (Schneerson) said next year double or triple it,” Wolf said.
 “He trained all followers, don’t rest (on one’s laurels).”

 Wolf is trying to bring benefit to the proverbial third party by doing that extra effort, the minimum endorsed by Schneerson, through his Chicago Mitzvah Campaign.
 The 50-year-old Wolf, now aided by son Yisroel Dovid Wolf for the past year, says he works “24-6” with only time off for Shabbat to help sick, senior and disconnected Jews as part of a 10-person staff headquartered on Touhy Avenue in West Rogers Park.

-By “24-6,” Wolf said that the hours he does not work on Friday nights and Saturdays are surely made up the remainder of the week by the needy served by his nearly 20-year-old Chicago Mitzvah Campaign, funded largely by a city of Chicago grant, but supplemented by private donations.
+By “24-6,” Wolf said that the hours he does not work on Friday nights and Saturdays are surely made up the remainder of the week by the needy served by his nearly 20-year-old Chicago Mitzvah Campaign, funded largely by a city of Chicago grant.

 The Beatles sang “Eight Days a Week,” and Wolf agrees, stating he tries to cram that much work into six.

 His work includes operating three hospitality suites, across the street from North Shore Skokie Hospital, Evanston Hospital and Lutheran General Hospital.
 Their purpose is to provide a haven of rest for families of hospitalized Jewish patients.

 Another service offered is a small fleet of vans that transport patrons to the Mitzvah Campaign’s own senior center at its offices or to doctor’s appointments and other public rounds.